leafo/web_sanitize/README.md

 **Master**

 * `replace_attributes` works correctly with boolean attributes, eg. `{allowfullscreen = true}`
+* `replace_attributes` works correctly with void tags
+* `replace_attributes` only manipulates text of opening tag, not entire tag, preventing any double edit bugs
 * attribute order is preserved when mutating attributes with `replace_attributes`
 * the `attr` object has array positional items with the names of the attributes in the order they were encountered